 This website was originally created to document the State College community's opposition to the development of the casino, and it is being maintained to provide a public record of the casino opposition feedback that the PGCB received and dismissed.

 Many people in the State College community now believe that the PGCB has been thoroughly captured by the gambling interests that it is supposed to regulate.
 Our community had no one in the PGCB's 1/25/2023 hearing to represent us -- precisely because the PGCB closed the public comment period 7 months earlier, they ignored the comments that were submitted before then, and they refused to allow public comment at the 1/25/2023 meeting.

-It is still possible for Mr. Lubert's competitor to appeal the PGCB's granting of the casino's license to the Pennsylvania Supreme Court, and we do not believe the license can be issued until the appeal process has been completed.
+Mr. Lubert's competitor has appealed the PGCB's granting of the casino's license to the Pennsylvania Supreme Court, and the license cannot be issued until the appeal process has been completed.
 It is also possible that the Commonwealth Court will overturn the PGCB's granting of the license as a result of the parallel court case that is still ongoing.

 If the casino's development does move forward, Mr. Lubert's team reports that construction of the casino is expected to take about 12 months.

 We encourage everyone in our community to remain positive and to continue to work for the good of your neighbors.
 We will now need to support each other and those in our community who will be harmed by the casino more than ever before.
 Also, our leaders who have led us to this juncture will only reform their ways or be replaced by others who will actually seek the welfare of our community if we remain engaged.

 Additionally, we encourage you to join Stop Predatory Gambling to help limit the further expansion of exploitative gambling throughout the United States and to support efforts to eventually roll back the damage that is currently being done.
 We were not able to win the fight on 1/25/2023 because the deck was stacked against us from the outset, but we can still work to change the conditions so that future battles can be won.